Assistance to and protection of victims of trafficking in human beings

 The "Reintegration of victims of trafficking in human beings" project was co-financed by the Ministry of the Interior (the Police) within the framework of the EU Internal Security Fund.
 The project is intended for citizens of the Republic of Slovenia who have been treated as victims of trafficking in human beings abroad and for EU citizens and third-country nationals who have been treated as victims of trafficking in human beings in the Republic of Slovenia in pre-trial or criminal proceedings and legally reside there.
 Reintegration is the first step for victims towards leading an independent life free from violence, exploitation and violations of human rights.

-In 2021, the programme was carried out by the Ključ Society.
-It included four persons, three female citizens of Slovenia and one female citizen of Madagascar.
+The programme is implemented by the Ključ Society.
+In 2022, eight people were included in the programme: one citizen of Madagascar, one citizen of Colombia, four citizens of Slovenia, one citizen of Slovenia and one citizen of Ukraine.
 The users of the programme participated in therapeutic workshops, learning support, regular physical activities and organised excursions, as well as counselling and relief sessions.
 According to the expressed needs, all persons were also provided with psychotherapy, assistance and support in procuring documents, medical examinations and other services agreed in personal plans.

 "Support to persons involved in prostitution and support in their leaving it" project